 In the Second World War, Reed was in the navy.
 While stationed in Paris, he hit upon the desire to open in New York the type of café he’d seen in Paris, with both good food and good music.

 When he was discharged from the naval service at the end of the war, he parlied up enough cash to open the “Little Club” on New York’s East Side at 70 East 55th Street on 26 February 1947.

 For the opening, he took a chance on an unknown singer named Doris Day.
 Doris was in between jobs.
 She had just finished up as lead vocalist for the Les Brown orchestra, and was about to appear in the film called “Romance on the High Seas.”
 She appeared at the “Little Club” on her own as a soloist.
 She was a huge hit and helped to put Billy’s on the map.

 Billy’s club could seat up to 125 people.
 Outside, it had a peppermint-striped canopy (designed by Russell Patterson), which became the club’s insignia.
 Open till at least 3:30 am, his club became the hangout for show business people.

-The club's Maître d' was named "Roberti."
-Another of Reed's chief helpers, a man named "Maurice", left around January 1954.
-He was replaced by a Jan Woyczynski, a former captain in the Policy army.
-In 1955, Reed helped organize Christmas entertainment -- on site and in person -- for American servicemen stationed in Goose Bay, Labrador and in Thule, Greenland.
+The club’s Maître d’ was named “Roberti.”
+Another of Reed’s chief helpers, a man named “Maurice”, left around January 1954.
+He was replaced by a Jan Woyczynski, a former captain in the Polish army.
+In 1955, Reed helped organize Christmas entertainment — on site and in person — for American servicemen stationed in Goose Bay, Labrador and in Thule, Greenland.